jawordpressorg/community-handbook/wordcamp-organizer/first-steps/budget-and-finances/reimbursement-requests.md

 And that’s all!
 You can add a new expense, save your Reimbursement Request as a Draft and to keep adding your out-of-pocket purchases during the organizing process.
 Submit your Reimbursement Request when you’re sure you won’t be making any more out-of-pocket purchases.

-Tip: Here is [a quiz](https://community-self-training.mystagingwebsite.com/quiz/reimbursement-requests-2/) on this article.
+Here is [a quiz](https://wordpress.org/contributor-training/quiz/reimbursement-requests-2/) on this article.
 Read [quizzes](https://make.wordpress.org/community/handbook/wordcamp-organizer/quizzes/) page if you have any questions about quizzes and how to navigate them.

 *   [To-do](# "To-do")